magoo/risk-measurement/content/en/blog/0day-itw/index.md

 ![project zero 0day trends by year](0day-chart.png)

-Now we'll talk about the approach to forecasting 2022, and the points brought up by the panel discussion.
+The following is an approach to forecasting 2022, and the points brought up by the panel discussion.

 ## Results